squawk7x/aQuteCardGame/README.md

 For '6's, this overrides the 'must be covered' rule.

 ## Scoring
+- The game consists of several rounds.
-- **End of Round**: Scoring occurs when a player has no more cards or a 'Qute' is announced.
+- The end of a round is reached when a player has no more cards or a 'Qute' is announced.
+- At the end of round scoring occurs.
+- The points will then be added to the previous scores.
+- The game is over whenever a player got a score higher than 125 points.

 ### Card Values:
 - 6, 7, 8, 9: 0 points